Component-Oriented-PHP/tutorials/basic/4-routing-package.md

 });
 ```

-So, what's going on while adding route attributes to request obkect?
+So, what's going on while adding route attributes to request object?

 1. After the router finds a match, the matched route object (`$route`) contains any dynamic parameters from the URL.
 In the case of `/blog/my-first-post`, `$route->attributes` would be an array like `['slug' => 'my-first-post']`.
 2. The foreach loop iterates through these attributes.